This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - If you use bleach, avoid mixing it with anything else.

-- Don’t use ammonia as it can be harmful to your skin, eyes, lungs, etc.
+- Wear protective gear while using ammonia it can be harmful to your skin, eyes, lungs, etc.